adetoro1989/devops-dash/README.md

 You can customize it with your own CI/CD data, integrate build status badges, or connect it to APIs from Jenkins, GitHub Actions, or Kubernetes.

+I used a Dockerfile to package the application into a container and used docker commands to launch the container {docker run -dit -p 8500:8500 with the image name}

+I used kubectl to orchestrate using kubernetes

 ---

 ## 📁 Folder Structure